-Detention will be assigned by a staff member resulting from a violation of classroom rules, unexcused absences or other disciplinary consequences
+Detention will be assigned by a staff member resulting from a violation of classroom rules, unexcused absences or other disciplinary consequences.

 - 1. Students must serve the detention on the day it is given or on the following day.
 Teachers may allow students to serve time before school if it is convenient for the teacher. - 2.
 Students must arrive and be seated by 3:30 p.m. - 3.
 Students must bring schoolwork to work on.
 It is not time for talking, sleeping, or sitting. - 4.
 Detentions will be served in 20 or 40-minute blocks of time with the maximum for any night being 40 minutes. - 5.
 Any student breaking any of the detaining teacher's rules will be asked to leave.
 The time served will not be counted and the student will be subject to referral to the office. - 6.
-Failure to make up the detention will be considered willful disobedience and result in one day of Saturday School.
+If a student fails to serve a detention, a second chance shall be given.
+However, as long as the detention is outstanding, the student may not participate in extracurricular activities.
+A second failure to serve his or her detention shall result in one day of ISS and missed extracurricular activities. - 7.
+Four detentions shall result in one day of ISS.